 8. What are the Different Types of HRAs?

-Integrated HRA: The HRA is integrated with a group health insurance plan.
+Group coverage HRA: The HRA is integrated with a group health insurance plan.

 One-Person Stand-alone HRA: The HRA is not integrated with group health insurance - it is offered as a stand-alone benefit and reimburses individual health insurance and other out-of-pocket medical expenses.
 Because of health reform changes, stand-alone HRAs are now generally only compliant when there is one participant.